luizfysouza/Evolutionary-Algorithms/README.md

-SOlving some problems with evolutionary algorithms in a Python Notebook
+Solving some problems with evolutionary algorithms in a Python Notebook